 Management reviews its financial instruments for other than temporary impairment on an annual basis.
-Net other than temporary losses on individual financial instruments are recognized as a loss in the statement of operations when a financial instrument is determined to have another than temporary impairment.
+When a decline in value is determined to be other than temporary, the amount of the loss is reported in the statement of operations and any unrealized gain or loss is removed from the statement of remeasurement gains and losses.